 Here are two significant changes professional services firms are navigating today – and how technology is helping them find their way.

-Professional services firms are flexing to accommodate more sporadic schedules or fewer hours to avoid potential burnout.
-With clients, professional services firms have had to be empathetic.
-As part of that, they’ve needed to consider making access to their services more convenient.
+The COVID-19 pandemic brought about stay-at-home orders that accelerated remote work.
+Professional services firms were flexing to accommodate more sporadic schedules or fewer hours to avoid potential burnout.
+With clients, professional services firms needed to be empathetic.
+As part of that, they needed to consider making access to their services more convenient.

 These changes have made it more difficult for organizations to match the right resource to the right project at the right time.
 Additionally, current and future talent are questioning whether professional services are the best career path for the balance they need.
 And there’s concern about filling gaps left by those approaching retirement.